fe-lixe/meaningful-participation/RECOGNISING-WHAT-MATTERS-v0.1.md

 ### Open Participatory Ecosystem

-As adoption grows, independent organisations begin issuing and interpreting Participation Records across the ecosystem.
+Where interoperability creates value, independent organisations may begin issuing and interpreting compatible Participation Records across the ecosystem.

 Participants accumulate portable histories of Meaningful Participation that they choose when and where to share.
 Ecosystems define their own interoperability policies and interpretation models while benefiting from a common protocol for representing participation.